-Application for "Certified Agricultural Worker" Status: Qualifying farmworkers could apply for "CAW" status-granting temporary residency-during the 18-month application period, which would begin after regulations are published.
-To qualify, workers must:
+Application for "Certified Agricultural Worker" Status: Qualifying farmworkers could apply for "CAW" status-granting temporary residency-during the 18-month application period, which would begin after the publication of regulations.
+To qualify, workers would be required to:

-- prove employment in U.S. agriculture for at least 180 work days over the two years prior to the bill's introduction; - be an undocumented immigrant in the U.S. on the date of introduction of the bill; - have been "continuously present" in the U.S. since the date of the introduction of the bill and until the date on which they are granted CAW status; - not be ineligible because of certain criminal convictions (the bill waives certain immigration law barriers to adjusting status); - pass security and law enforcement background checks; and - pay an application fee.
+- prove employment in U.S. agriculture for at least 180 work days over the two years prior to the bill's introduction (the bill creates flexibility in this requirement for workers who had reduced hours due to the COVID-19 pandemic); - be an undocumented immigrant in the U.S. on the date of introduction of the bill; - have been "continuously present" in the U.S. since the date of the introduction of the bill and until the date on which they are granted CAW status; - not be ineligible because of certain criminal convictions (the bill waives certain immigration law barriers to adjusting status); - pass security and law enforcement background checks; and - pay an application fee.